Aura Learner Agent: External Knowledge

 4. Click Create connection next to the knowledge source you want to connect.

 5. Follow the steps in the new modal to complete the authentication.
+You will only be able to sync folders that you have access to based on your own permissions.
 Once complete, the status bubble will show as Connected.
 For the Confluence connection, you must enter the URL of the Confluence space, not a specific page.
+Only supported files will be synced to Aura; any unsupported files will be skipped.

 6. Click View details > Add new under the connection to set up availability rules.
 These define which Learners or Groups can view certain files from this connection.
-Make sure to Save any new or updated rules.
+External Knowledge relies on these rules along with existing permissions to govern which Learners have access to specific content from an External Knowledge source.

 Once the connection and availability rules are configured, wait for the initial sync to complete.
 Aura adheres to availability rules at the time of inquiry, so Learners will only receive answers from files they are permitted to access.
 Files from a new connection are only searchable in Aura when the initial sync is complete.
 Future syncs will process any new or updated documentation.
 Note that each connection has a sync limit of 5 GB.